seshWCS/hdn/README.md

 # Hash Delivery Network

-This is simple network to load and store information
+This is a simple network to load and store information